Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ![](_media/panduza_io.png)

+**Make sure you have a usb manufacture name panduza.io, with the vendor id is 16c0 and product id is 05e1**

 A serial port should be opened in the /dev directory of your Linux environment.
 The serial port name should be **ttyACM0** or **ttyACM1**.